 Referenced in Clause 10 of the allotment Tenancy Agreement

-A PDF copy of the current allotment regulations can also be downloaded here: Chichester City Council allotment rules and guidelines – July 2021
+A PDF copy of the current allotment regulations can also be downloaded here: Chichester City Council allotment rules and guidelines – August 2023

 If you wish to apply to keep chickens on your allotment, please download and complete this form:

-The Allotments team can be contacted at:
+The Allotments team can be contacted at;

 Telephone: 01243 788502

 The rules will be amended from time to time; an up to date copy can be examined on the web site or by request from the council’s offices.

-PLEASE NOTE: THE COUNCIL HAS A ZERO TOLERANCE POLICY ON ABUSIVE AND AGGRESSIVE BEHAVIOUR TOWARD COUNCIL OFFICERS AND/OR SITE STEWARDS, WHICH WILL BE PUNISHED BY IMMEDIATE EXPULSION FROM THE ALLOTMENTS.
+PLEASE NOTE: THE COUNCIL HAS A ZERO TOLERANCE POLICY ON ABUSIVE AND AGGRESSIVE BEHAVIOUR TOWARD COUNCIL OFFICERS, SITE STEWARDS AND OTHER ALLOTMENT HOLDERS.

 In the event of an emergency contact the Emergency Services and ensure that the access gate is open.
 The Police will be needed if forced access is required.

-Tenants are advised to make contact with their site steward, who is the local representative for the City Council, and will be able to provide advice and assistance for most of the issues experienced by gardeners.
+Tenants are advised to make contact with their Site Steward, who is the local representative for the City Council and will be able to provide advice and assistance for most of the issues experienced by gardeners.
 Contact details can be found on the site noticeboard.

-Allotment Stewards are NOT responsible for applying the allotment rules.
+Allotment Site Stewards are NOT responsible for applying the allotment rules.
 That is the responsibility of Officers of the City Council.